Google starts testing Instant Apps in the wild

 Now, more than half a year after the company first announced this feature, the first couple of Instant Apps are ready for limited testing.

 Google says that it has been working with a small number of developers to test the user and developer experience over the last few months.
-The result of this is a limited test that includes apps from BuzzFeed, Wish, Periscope and Viki.
+The result is a limited test that includes apps from BuzzFeed, Wish, Periscope and Viki.

 “Instant Apps is really about re-thinking where apps are going,” Google VP of Engineering for Android Dave Burke told me when the company announced Instant Apps last year.
 “Web pages are ephemeral.
 They appear, you use them, and never think about them again.”
 Installing apps, on the other hand, comes with a lot of friction and users often only want to perform a single action or get a specific piece of information (say pay for parking with an app in a city you don’t often travel to).
 Ideally, Instant Apps gives you the speed of a light web page with all of the benefits of a native app.